6 Mistakes to Avoid with Local SEO

-Although both business models face specific challenges within the local search arena, the challenges faced by a service area business can be particularly frustrating - especially if you are trying to gain visibility for a city in which you do not have a physical presence.
+Although both business models face challenges within the local search arena, the challenges faced by a service-area business can be particularly frustrating - especially if you are trying to gain visibility for a city in which you do not have a physical presence.
 In this article, we are going to explore some tactics that might be harming your local rankings.

 Earning prime real estate on the search page

-Service area businesses are defined as those that deliver goods or services to their customers’ locations (for example: home inspectors, piano tuners, or plumbers).
-If that describes your business model, you know how important it is to be present in the local results sections of the search engine results pages.
-Often times these listings appear before any other organic result and may even be the only other visible alternative to an advertisement above the fold.
+Service-area businesses are defined as those that deliver goods or services to their customers’ locations (for example: home inspectors, piano tuners, or plumbers).
+If that describes your business, you know how important it is to be present in the local results sections of the search engine results pages.
+These listings often appear before any other organic result and may even be the only other visible alternative to an advertisement above the fold.
 Google uses a variety of different factors when determining when to serve localized results.
-Some of these include your personalized search history or location specific qualifiers to keywords, for example: “plumbers Minneapolis”.
+Some of these include your personalized search history or location specific qualifiers to keywords, for example: “plumbers Minneapolis."

-As you can see, a high ranking position in the local results can be incredibly valuable for a service area business.
-So, how exactly does one obtain this high ranking?
+As you can see, a high-ranking position in the local results can be incredibly valuable for a service area business.
+So, how do you get this high ranking?

-To help you achieve success with local search, I present 6 common mistakes—many of them common black hat practices—you’ll want to avoid.
+To help you achieve success with local search, here are 6 common mistakes—many of them common black hat practices—you’ll want to avoid.

 1. Keyword stuffing the footer with cities or zip codes